 GRID Alternatives' unique volunteer-based installation model and organization-wide focus on green jobs training has made every SASH project a workforce development opportunity for a broad range of professional interests.
-GRID Alternatives has created 85,417 installation workday positions for volunteers in California since the inception of the SASH program.
-Over 19,498 of these positions have been filled by groups of students from California job training programs, with just 40 in the past two quarters (far fewer than is typical due to the ongoing impacts of COVID-19).
+GRID Alternatives has created 86,278 installation workday positions for volunteers in California since the inception of the program.
+Over 19,700 of these positions have been filled by groups of students from California job training programs, with 225 in the past year (fewer than is typical due to the ongoing impacts of COVID-19).
 These volunteer and job training opportunities help strengthen California's solar industry by providing consumer education and a means for individuals from diverse backgrounds to learn about PV-solar design and installation through hands-on experience.
-Volunteer and training opportunities help create the solar market transformation sought through the California Solar Initiative.
-These opportunities also create a well-informed public and proof that PV solar can be adopted by different types of communities.

-GRID ensures that the volunteers on SASH projects are adequately trained in safety and installation techniques and understand the basic fundamentals of the SASH Program, the California Solar Initiative, and the benefits of PV-solar by requiring all volunteers to attend a mandatory volunteer orientation.
-GRID Alternatives has trained over 44,642 community volunteers in these pre-installation orientations and the majority have gone on to participate in a SASH installation; roughly 330 were trained in 2021 so far compared to over 700 in first half of 2020 and over 2,400 in first half of 2019.
-Volunteers and job trainees form the backbone of GRID's installation model.
+GRID ensures that the volunteers on SASH projects are trained in safety and installation techniques and understand the basic fundamentals of the SASH Program and the benefits of PV-solar by requiring all volunteers to attend a volunteer orientation.
+GRID Alternatives has trained over 45,100 community volunteers in these pre-installation orientations and the majority have gone on to participate in a SASH installation; Over 880 were trained in 2021.
+Volunteers and job trainees formed the backbone of GRID's installation model before the pandemic began.
 Finally, GRID has incorporated "green job" training and workforce development initiatives into the SASH Program.
-These include the following initiatives:
+This includes the following initiatives:

 • Hands-on solar installation experience for low-income job training programs.
-GRID Alternatives presently partners with over 2010 active job training organizations (JTOs) and has worked with roughly 80 California job JTOs all-time to incorporate its volunteer-based installation projects into their construction training curricula.
-GRID dedicates approximately 20% of its in-house installations to these trainees to gain hands-on experience with solar installations that have conditions and requirements comparable to what they would encounter in private industry.
-This is a double benefit to the lowincome community, since many job trainees come from the same neighborhoods that the program aims to serve.
+GRID Alternatives presently partners with over 2011 active job training organizations (JTOs) and has worked with roughly 80 California job JTOs all-time to incorporate its volunteer-based installation projects into their construction training curricula.
+GRID has dedicated approximately 20% of its in-house installations to these trainees to gain hands-on experience with solar installations.
+This is a double benefit to the low-income community, since many job trainees come from the same neighborhoods that the program aims to serve.